Dionne Farris: Soundtracks

 In 1995, her version of Billy Taylor's "I Wish I Knew How It Would Feel to Be Free" appeared on the soundtrack to the documentary The Promised Land.
-It appeared again as the opening song to the film Ghosts of Mississippi, about the true story of the 1994 trial of Byron De La Beckwith, the white supremacist accused of the 1963 assassination of civil rights activist of Medgar Evers.
+It appeared again as the opening song to the film Ghosts of Mississippi, about the true story of the 1994 trial of Byron De La Beckwith, the white supremacist accused of the 1963 assassination of civil rights activist Medgar Evers.
 Farris' soundtrack work continued for the movie The Truth About Cats & Dogs, in which she contributed a version of the Stevie Wonder classic "For Once in My Life" as the closing song and the movie The First Wives Club with a rendition of Bill Withers' "Heartbreak Road".
 Her single "Hopeless" (written by Van Hunt) appears on the Love Jones soundtrack (1997).

 For Truth If Not Love

-Farris recorded a second album For Truth if Not Love with Columbia, but she and the label parted ways before the project was released.
-It was released in 2007, issued on iTunes.
-It featured the track "Stuck in the Middle".
+Farris recorded a second album For Truth if Not Love but she experienced creative differences with the label she was signed to, Columbia Records, and the album went unreleased by Columbia.
+A contract dispute between Farris and the label followed and the label subsequently released Farris.
+The album was released approximately twelve years later in 2007, issued on iTunes.